 An Official Website of the Commonwealth of Kentucky

 Alabama Bass pose a major threat to the bass fisheries in Kentucky.
-As more research comes out from other states, the significance of that threat is increasing.
+As more research comes out from other states, along with the new detection of Alabama Bass genetics at Lake Linville in Kentucky, the significance of that threat is increasing.
 Kentucky Department of Fish and Wildlife Resources (KDFWR) is sometimes asked about Alabama Bass and whether they would be a good fit for stocking in Kentucky waters.
-KDFWR has determined that the introduction of Alabama Bass into Kentucky waters would be extremely detrimental, and there are no plans to stock Alabama Bass.
+KDFWR has determined that the introduction of Alabama Bass into Kentucky waters would be extremely detrimental and there are no plans to stock Alabama Bass.
 It is also illegal to stock Alabama Bass into Kentucky waters.
 This decision not to stock Alabama Bass is based on research in other states and is made with the best interests of future generations of Kentucky bass anglers in mind.
 KDFWR recognizes the importance of our native bass species and is dedicated to protecting and conserving that native diversity and its ecological and economical importance to the anglers of Kentucky.

 1. What is an “Alabama Bass”?
 Is it a separate species of bass?